AlexSmall96/Film-Friends/README.md

 The methodology in this section was inspired by the Udemy course: [https://www.udemy.com/course/the-complete-nodejs-developer-course-2](https://www.udemy.com/course/the-complete-nodejs-developer-course-2)

 #### Sprint 3: Frontend Functionality
 This phase began by creating the basic page layout used to implement the processes required.
 As the project grew in complexity, sub components were added to pages and the react architectutre was refined.
+With many layers of subcomponents, contexts became useful to better manage state.
 Throughout this phase some of the backend routers were updated to accomodate new functionality.
 A diagram detailing the final structure of the react architectutre is given below.

 - React Architecture
 #### Sprint 4: Frontend Styling